DirtyPatel/rideau-canal-monitoring/README.md

 10. Challenges and Solutions

-- I had some some issues with Iot HUB connection not  working but i resolved it after verifying kys and regenratig the credentials.
+- I had some some issues with Iot HUB connection not  working but i resolved it after verifying keys and regeneratig the credentials.
 - Stream analytics not outputing, but i fixed input alias and corrected JSON paths.
 -
 11. AI Tools Disclosure